Last Updated on October 19, 2020In 2018, 95% of Americans owned a cell phone, and 77% owned a smart phone.

 The short answer is: Yes they do.
-If you are concerned about radiation from your cell phone there are three& steps you can take to reduce your exposure and therefore your risk:
+The effects might not become immediately known, but many biomarkers show that it does not positively affect your body.
+If you are concerned about radiation from your cell phone there are 5 simple steps you can take to reduce your exposure, and therefore your risk:

 - Create some distance between you and your phone when possible.
-Set your phone to airplane mode when not in use, as this cuts off wireless transmissions and radiation.
+Set your phone to Airplane mode when not in use, since doing so cuts off wireless transmissions and radiation.

-- Limit the time you use your phone and when you do, use a hands-free kit or use speakerphone when you make calls.
+- Limit the time you use your phone and when you do, consider using speakerphone or radiation-free air tube headphones when you make calls.

-- Invest in a cell phone radiation shield to protect yourself from EMF radiation when you are actively using your device.
+- Think about using a cell phone radiation shield to limit your exposure to EMF radiation when you are actively using your device.

 Using these simple steps can help protect from potentially harmful radiation while using your cell phone on a daily basis.
 Watch the video below to learn more.